PUBLIC

 toilet-paper,

-well as body-parts, were often passed through.
+messages, as well as body-parts, were often passed through.

 The